adr288/Capstone-LIDAR-Project-GCC/README.md

 Connecting the hardware:

-1)Plug USB into the USB2Dynamixel and the NUC
+1) Plug USB into the USB2Dynamixel and the NUC

 2) Plug the power cable into to the USB to Dynamixel adapter and an outlet

 3) Plug LIDAR to USB cable into the LIDAR and the NUC

 4) Connect the 3 pin cable to the motor and the USB to Dynamixel adapter